cloudmesh-community/book/chapters/faq.md

 ## Useful FAQs for residential and online students

+:o: this is outdated.

 You will know if this post applies to you.

 This class does not have a high volume on posts via Piazza

 What we find is that some students create a high overhead on themselves by not following our FAQs or documentation on the technology summaries.
 When we observe something we just post it in an FAQ in piazza that we expect you look at.
 Yet we find some students that keep on resubmitting their technology summaries while not integrating our tips from the FAQs that cost less then a minute to do.
 Those that do not read and follow the FAQ make their work unnecessary complicated.
 We even start now noticing students that remove bibliography entries instead of just fixing them.
 Also, we saw recently students that had perfectly geat entries, other than the authors (see FAQ) and instead of fixing the authors in case it was a company or organization, to fix random fields such as the titles and thus creating even more work on themselves.

 We have lots of online hours during the week There are 4 hours you can attend, Mo, We Thu, so if you do have something you do not understand, I recommend that you use these hours.
 In case you are a residential student you also have Fridays.
 To start, I would review our FAQs

 Interestingly we see these issues more with residential students than with online students.
 This may indicate that the residential students in question forget to read the posts in piazza?

-## what if i committed a wrong file to github, a.g. a private key?
+## What if i committed a wrong file to github, a.g. a private key?

+The answer to this question is more complicated than you think.
+Thus the best way to deal with it is to

 AVOID IT:

 a) first do github adds file by fill with git add.
 Avoid using adds on AND DO NOT USE